-Stress conditions represents new, dynamic state of the whole organism and the cardiovascular system (CVS) under the influence of either chemical (pesticides, pharmaceutical products, factors generating free radicals, etc.), physical (different types of radiation, heat), and/or biological 'stressors' (bacteria, viruses, microorganism and their toxins) acting through endogenous hormonal and psychogenic pathways.
-These conditions represent a complex interaction between the circulatory hormones, cellular receptors, stress-activated phosphoprotein kinases, stress-induced proteins, and enzymes maintaining oxidoreductive balance in the CVS, which finally translate 'stressor' message into biological responses (McEwen, 2002).
-How the CVS responds to stress?
-As opposed to short lasting, acute, stress which mostly results in time-limited homeostatic changes of the CVS, prolonged, chronic, stress leads to the permanent changes in the gene expression resulting in persistent homeostatic disorders of the CVS.
-Prolonged changes in the expression of these adaptation genes may cause ill-health conditions of the CVS, starting from myocardial ischemia to atherosclerotic post ischemic tissue damages and hypertension.
-At the molecular level a common denominator for the CVS diseases are structural lesions including conformational changes of cellular components due to denaturation and oxidation.
-The review is aimed at detailed description of both structural and functional alterations laying in the basis of the CVS malfunctioning induced by stress.
-Our hope is that understanding of those mechanisms will help in future to develop better prophylactic and/or therapeutic strategies for prevention and/or treatment of stress induced diseases of the CVS.
+Stress conditions represents a new dynamic state of the whole organism and the cardiovascular system (CVS) under the influence of either chemical (pharmaceutical products, pesticides, factors generating free radicals, etc.), physical (different types of radiation, heat), and/or biological 'stressors' (viruses, bacteria and their toxins) acting through endogenous hormonal and psychogenic pathways.
+These conditions represent a complex interaction between the circulating hormones, cellular receptors, stress-activated phosphoprotein kinases, stress-induced proteins, and enzymes maintaining oxidoreductive balance in the CVS, which finally translate 'stressor' message into biological responses (McEwen 2002).
+How the CVS responds to the stress?
+As opposed to a short-lasting acute stress resulting in time-limited homeostatic changes of the CVS, prolonged chronic stress leads to the permanent changes in the gene expression resulting in persistent homeostatic disorders of the CVS.
+Prolonged changes in the expression of these adaptation genes may cause ill-health conditions of the CVS, starting from myocardial ischemia to atherosclerotic postischemic tissue damages and hypertension.
+At the molecular level, structural lesions are a common denominator for the CVS diseases including conformational changes of cellular components due to denaturation and oxidation.
+The review is aimed at detailed description of both structural and functional alterations leading to deterioration of CVS function induced by stress.
+Our hope is that understanding of these mechanisms will help to develop better prophylactic and/or therapeutic strategies for prevention and/or treatment of stress-induced diseases of CVS in the future.